allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 This is, for example, _currentUser_, but we do not know what properties should such object provide.
 Is email required?
 Can we skip age?
 TypeScript solves this kind of issues.

-Typescript also makes writing tests easier, because:
+Typescript also makes writing and maintaining tests easier, because:

-* we don't have to look at the component implementation every few seconds just to verify it's API thanks to static types,
+* we don't have to look at the component implementation every few seconds just to verify its API thanks to static types,
 * when some public interface is changed and it was previously used in some test, we don't need to run the tests to know which of them fails - they just won’t compile,
 * we do not need to write test cases where we are passing wrong types to tested function or component - Typescript